Yoko11111111/OauthWarden/README.rst

 Installation
 ============

-There will be packages on the pypi page.
-But you can also install it from source code as described, but also like any other Python program it can be installed via the normal ``pip install OauthWarden`` routine.
+There will be an package on the pypi page.
+But you can also install it from source code, but also like any other Python program it can be installed via the normal ``pip install OauthWarden`` routine.